Fiscal Policy Research Conclusion

 Summary basis of our Conclusion

 In 2001, the federal government began borrowing at a level that was unprecedented when measured by total debt, debt-to-GDP ratios, and interest expense.
-According to the Congressional Budget Office (CBO), “by 2020 the federal government will spend more on interest than it spends on Medicaid.
-By 2023, it will spend more on interest than it spends on national defense.
-By 2025, it will spend more on interest than funding for national parks, scientific research, education, and other non-defense programs.”
+As of Fiscal Year 2024, net interest payments already exceed spending on both national defense and Medicare, and have surpassed Medicaid and all spending on children as well.
+In 2025, interest spending is projected to be the second-largest item in the federal budget—trailing only Social Security—and exceeds defense spending every year of the outlook.
+Starting in 2027, interest spending as a share of GDP will reach the highest level ever recorded.
+Looking further ahead, the Congressional Budget Office projects net interest costs will rise from 3.2% of GDP in 2025 to 4.1% in 2035, and to 5.4% by 2055, driven by growing debt and persistently higher interest rates.
 The projected growth of Medicare and Medicaid is the largest driver of fiscal imbalance.
 As discussed in our Healthcare Research, the US can reduce the total cost of healthcare by adopting the best practices of other developed countries.
 The result will be a reduction in the cost of healthcare entitlements, and a restoration of sustainable budget balance without increasing taxes.
 Finally, as we discuss in Defense Policy Research, reductions can also be safely made in defense spending without jeopardizing our safety.

 Countries that set an example